nicolasfoss/nicolasfoss/README.md

 If you would like to collaborate or simply say hi, please feel free to reach out to me via email at ndfoss@gmail.com.

 🎨 Portfolio
-Check out some of my work on my Github profile: https://github.com/nicolasfoss/nicolasfoss
+Check out some of my work on my Github profile: https://github.com/nicolasfoss/resume_projects or https://github.com/nicolasfoss/overdose_deaths

 Thank you for visiting my Github profile.
 I look forward to connecting with you!